igorolhovskiy/voip_patrol/README.md

 </config>
 ```

-### Example: accepting calls and checking for specific header
+### Example: accepting calls and checking for specific header with exact match or regular expression
 ```xml
 <config>
   <actions>